Icelandic summer is calling you for an adventure. | Check this out!

 You know when you meet a tourist and they have been doing all the things in your country that you have always thought about doing but never done?
 Well, the same does NOT run for river rafting here in Iceland.
 River rafting is one of the few tours that almost every Icelander has done at least once in their lives.
 In spring when graduations, work-groups, bachelor & bachelorette parties, and just friends want to celebrate they often do so by going river rafting in the south or in the north.

-This is the perfect family activity as everyone is together in one boat and can have a splashing blast together.
+This is the perfect family activity as everyone is together in one boat and can have a blast together.

 The two locations where you meet up for river rafting tours in Iceland are Drumbó (South) and Hafgrímsstaðir (North).

-River Rafting in South Iceland:
+River Rafting in South Iceland

 River rafting in Iceland's Gullfoss canyon